autowarefoundation/autoware_common/README.md

 > [!NOTE]
 > This repository is an archived repository.
-The further developement of the packages in this repositories will be done in the following repositories:
+The further development of the packages in this repositories will be done in the following repositories:
 >
 > - <https://github.com/autowarefoundation/autoware_cmake>
 > - <https://github.com/autowarefoundation/autoware_lanelet2_extension>